TWTom041/Translatorio/README.md

-# chsubio-fetcher
+#  gptchsubio-translator
-The automated Chinese subtitles finder.
-Searching from shooter、xunlei、arrst、a4k、SubtitleBest, works with Stremio.
+The automatic Chinese subtitles translator working with Stremio, powered by ChatGPT.

-## Foreword
-This project is inspired by [ChineseSubFinder](https://github.com/ChineseSubFinder/ChineseSubFinder).

-## Installation
+## How to Use
 ```bash
 python main.py
 ```